-11.3 E-Safety, Student Acceptable Use of IT & Filtering and Monitoring Policy
+12.3 E-Safety, Acceptable Use & Filtering and Monitoring

 Our policies on e-safety, acceptable use of IT, and filtering and monitoring are set out in a separate document and are reviewed annually.
 They reflect the balance needed between the exciting opportunities offered by the internet and other technologies and the need for students and staff to keep themselves safe and deal sensibly with risk.